Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Asymptotic Distribution Theory

-In the case of a correctly specified model, the process $(\Delta _{t}(\theta_{\ast}))_{t}$ is a martingale difference sequence, and thus the result in (\ref{eqn:anormtheta}) is obtained by invoking a martingale-difference central limit theorem for $(\Delta _{t}(\theta_{\ast}))_{t}$.
-In the possibly misspecified case, $(\Delta _{t}(\theta_{\ast}))_{t}$ will not, in general, be a martingale difference, so one should use a different approach.
-In some situations, a central limit theorem for $\beta $-mixing processes could be used instead.
+Theorems~\ref{thm:anormal} and \ref{thm:StdErrors}, together with an asymptotic normality result such as (\ref{eqn:anormtheta}), provide the means for constructing asymptotically correct confidence sets and hypotheses tests for $\theta_{\ast}$.
+In correctly specified models, $(\Delta_{t}(\theta_{\ast }))_{t=0}^{\infty}$ is a martingale difference sequence, and thus result (\ref{eqn:anormtheta}) can be obtained by invoking a martingale central limit theorem.
+In potentially misspecified models, $(\Delta_{t}(\theta_{\ast }))_{t=0}^{\infty}$ will not, in general, be a martingale difference sequence, so one should use a different approach; in some situations, a central limit theorem for $\beta$-mixing sequences can be used instead.
+The following corollary formalizes this discussion.